Vivek01110/React-JS/README.md

 # React-JS
-In this repository , i have made  some Basic projects during learning the ReactJs
+In this repository, I have created some basic projects while learning ReactJS